 SENSITIVITY TIP > If a child is unable to play the game due to a physical disability, adjust it accordingly.
 For example, have children raise their hands instead of standing up.

-- Review what children have learned this week and answer any remaining questions. - Ask each child to share one way that they will change their behavior when presented with a problem. - Conclude by reviewing the daily intention.
+Review what children have learned this week and answer any remaining questions.

+Ask each child to share one way that they will change their behavior when presented with a problem.